-On a PPI, a target's actual range is proportional to its distance from the center of the scope.
-A movable cursor form a single lobe-shaped pattern of radiation if emitted in free space.
+The pulses of energy comprising the radar beam would form a single lobe-shaped pattern of radiation if emitted in free space.
 Figure 2306a shows this free space radiation pattern, including the undesirable minor lobes or side lobes associated with practical antenna design.
 This radiation pattern, as well as the effects of diffraction, reflection and attenuation described below, are common to both magnetron and solid state generated radar signals.
 Although the radiated energy is concentrated into a relatively narrow main beam by the antenna, there is no clearly defined envelope of the energy radiated, although most of the energy is concentrated along the axis of the beam.